 After a car crash in Texas, you’ll need to file a claim with the at-fault driver’s insurance company.
 If the driver was working at the time of the collision, your claim might be against their employer rather than their personal insurance policy.
 Your lawyer will help you navigate these issues and identify all the coverage that may come into play with your neck and back injuries.

 Unfortunately, many drivers don’t have enough insurance to fully cover your medical bills, lost income, pain and suffering, and other damages.
 In these cases, your lawyer will also consider other insurance options, like your personal injury protection (PIP) and uninsured/underinsured motorist policies.

 5. The Strength of Your Legal Claims (and of Insurance Company Defenses)

 Not every injury claim is clear-cut.
 Sometimes, at-fault drivers try to blame victims for crashes.
+This can even happen in rear-end collisions.
 Insurance companies will use defenses like comparative fault to reduce or eliminate your compensation.